priyankaOracle/NewsValidationSite/README.md

 4. Open Google.com
 5. Search for the sanitized headline string (from step 3)
 6. Match the Google search results (only first page for now) with the sanitized headline string with pre-defined accuracy(Accuracy percent can be configured).
 7. Verify minimum required articles are found in the search results (minimum required articles can be configured)
+NOTE : Accuracy is a configurable parameter (Refer scenario example in the feature file).
+This parameter defines how much matching percentage is required between the news headline(source) and searched articles on google (target) in order to qualify the article on internet (google) as "similar" to the source headline.

 **Tech Stack**